 Step-2.
 Ok done that now what?
 There can be different approaches to starting modeling the car body.
 I choose to model the front side of the car body which covers the tyre (we will call it front_fender from now on).
 In top view port place a square mesh and extend it along the contour of the front_fender (towards left in top view Image3) first in the top view port and then adjust it in other viewports.

-If you are new to modeling then for you this may seem difficult to switch between the viewports but it is a good idea to work and see the changes in other viewports at the same time because every now and then the mesh will get distorted.
+If you are new to modeling than for you this may seem difficult to switch between the viewports but it is a good idea to work and see the changes in other viewports at the same time because now and then the mesh will get distorted.
 By observing and a little patience, you will enjoy it gradually.

 After few extrusions, your mesh will look like as in Image3.